 Anyone planning to travel with pets should complete the formalities well in advance.
-The travel regulations for pets are not the same as those governing the commercial import and export of animals.
+The travel regulations for pets are not the same as those governing import and export for commercial purposes.

 It is currently unclear what status the United Kingdom will have after leaving the European Union.
 In the event of an exit without agreement, the import conditions for third countries will apply.

-The regulations for animals differ depending on whether an individual is travelling with a pet or animals are being commercially imported or exported.
+The regulations for animals differ depending on whether an individual is travelling with a pet or animals are being imported or exported for commercial purposes.
 The information on these pages is intended solely for individuals with pets who do not intend to sell or give their animals to other people or institutions.